 Does this help my website rank higher in searches?

 Well, search engines do not like to share their secrets.
 But, we are pretty sure that it does help.
 And if for some reason we’re wrong, we do know that it shows up on maps and in the sidebar… so you can’t go wrong with spending a few minutes to make sure.

 How do I ask people to leave reviews on my Google My Business page?

 Google now makes it available to add a “Profile Short Name” to your listing.
 This allows you to quickly share a link to your Google My Business page.
 On your profile you'll see options to Share review form and Share your Business Profile that will provide direct links to your page.

-Sign up for our newsletter, The Wake
+Sign up for our newsletter, The Swell

 You'll hear directly from our team members through monthly blog posts, as well as the occasional marketing industry related updates and resources.